Brownies are household spirits from British folklore.

 Ovid held that the Lemuria began at midnight when the 9th

 Hecate’s titles are from ancient Greece.
+The information

 In Irish and Scottish folklore, west-facing windows were